The PropheC

 Neal Chatha (born September 8, 1991), known by his stage name The PropheC, is an Indo-Canadian singer, songwriter, and record producer.
 His debut album, Forever, was released in 2011, and contained one of his first hit single "Sohni".
-Since then, he has released five more studio albums: Futureproof (2014), The Lifestyle (2016), The Season (2019), Solace (2021), Midnight Paradise (2023) and a mixtape titled The Dream Room (2013).
+Since then, he has released five studio albums; Futureproof (2014), The Lifestyle (2016), The Season (2019), Solace (2021), Midnight Paradise (2023) and a mixtape titled The Dream Room (2013).
 Chatha is the founder of his own record label PropheC Productions.

 Early life

 Chatha was born on September 8, 1991, in Calgary, Alberta, Canada, to a Sikh family.
-His father is Daljit Chatha.The PropheC first started singing at age five and was classically trained soon after.
+His father is Daljit Chatha.
+The PropheC first started singing at age five, and was classically trained soon after.
 By age of 16, he began producing his own beats and original songs in his basement.
 After writing his first official song, "Sohni", he decided he could turn his passion into a career.
 While pursuing his ambitions in music, he also completed his education, earning a degree from Mount Royal University in business marketing.

 Career

 The PropheC attributes his inspiration to be from all varieties of music, notably figures from both the South Asian music industry such as A. R. Rahman, Nusrat Fateh Ali Khan, and Western music, particularly Drake.
-Since the launch of his career, he has collaborated with artists such as Ezu, Mickey Singh, Raxstar, Fateh, Jus Reign, Amrit Maan, Sidhu Moose Wala.
+Since the launch of his career, he has collaborated with artists such as Ezu, Mickey Singh, Raxstar, Fateh, Jus Reign, Amrit Maan, Sidhu Moose Wala and Ikka.
 The PropheC has toured in Europe and North America.
 He has also performed in India.
-He made his film song debut in Selfiee.
+He made his film soundtrack debut with the 2023 Hindi-language film Selfiee.
+The PropheC also appeared on American DJ KSHMR's 2023 album Karam, on the song "Mere Bina", alongside Talha Anjum.